Materialism and Science

 Reports on the demise of the view of human consciousness as immaterial and non-reducible to brain activity are greatly exaggerated

-This article attempted to gauge materialism's ability to provide a satisfactory account of origin and nature of mind and consciousness.
+This article attempted to gauge materialism's ability to provide a satisfactory account of the origin and nature of mind and consciousness.
 Some readers may share the author's view that materialism largely fails in this regard, for reasons both theoretical and empirical.
 This, along with the considerations offered in the related article ('Materialism is the Dominant View.
 Why?') suggests more generally that materialism does not deserve its exalted position in the current intellectual scene as the dominant metaphysical view of reality.
 Far from it.

 A secondary purpose of this work was to briefly outline a number of alternative views currently enjoying renewed attention.
 Although deserved, this interest should not blind us to the fact that these views are also beset by problems, and may in the end fare no better than materialism.